iOS Development Guide: Creating Your First App (Part II)

 Download Xcode Project

-Can’t achieve certain step?
-Here is the result’s file for you to test and compare the difference.
+Can’t achieve a certain step?
+Here is the result file for you to test and compare the differences.

 Final Words

-In closing it would be helpful to do an overview of the key points in this tutorial.
+In closing, it would be helpful to review the key points in this tutorial.
 We started a new Xcode iPhone app project with a tabbed navigation.
-This includes 2 UIViews which we added a text field, button, and labels.
-We then wrote some Objective-C code for defining Instance Variables (ivars) and Actions (functions) to crunch the numbers for the conversions.
+This included two UIViews to which we added a text field, button, and labels.
+We then wrote some Objective-C code for defining Instance Variables (ivars) and Actions (functions) to process the conversions.

-After all these, we finally connected Objects for each Instance Variable.
-This allows the Objective-C backend implementation code to target an ID such as tempTextBox and tie it into a storyboard object.
+After all this, we finally connected Objects for each Instance Variable.
+This allowed the Objective-C backend implementation code to target an ID such as tempTextBox and tie it to a storyboard object.

-Hopefully you’ve digested many of the keywords and techniques for using Xcode.
+Hopefully, you’ve learned many of the keywords and techniques for using Xcode.
 You most likely won’t be an expert at building iOS apps after this tutorial.
-In fact you may still be deeply confused on a lot of these topics! iOS programming is about practice, so don’t feel sad if you cannot understand everything right away.
-Try downloading the demo project file I’ve provided and look through to familiarize yourself with this tutorial, and Xcode projects in general.
+In fact, you may still be deeply confused about a lot of these topics! iOS programming requires practice, so don’t feel discouraged if you cannot understand everything right away.
+Try downloading the demo project file I’ve provided and look through it to familiarize yourself with this tutorial and Xcode projects in general.
 One last tip: never give up!

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail